HaiwangYu/dlclus/README.md

 ```

 ### prep
-change the paths in the two batch scripts then run commands below:
+change the configurations in the two batch scripts then run commands below:
 ```bash
 # ups env
 ./batch_run_fcl.sh